CarloWood/gitache/README.md

     )
     FetchContent_MakeAvailable(gitache)

-And if you're paranoid, replace `stable` with a git commit sha1 from the `stable` branch.
-The `master` branch might be unstable.
+Where, if you're paranoid, you should replace `stable` with its git commit sha1 (from the `stable` branch, the `master` branch might be unstable).

 Note that the minimum cmake version required is 3.14.

-Alternatively you can add gitache as a submodule to the root of your project and replace the above with a simple:
+Alternatively you can add gitache as a submodule to the root of your project and replace all of the above with,

     include(${CMAKE_CURRENT_LIST_DIR}/gitache/gateway.cmake)

 That will not update gitache automatically but simply use whatever you have checked out.

+Note that the user must have set the environment variable `GITACHE_ROOT` to a writable directory, or gitache will do nothing except print the message:

+   -- Environment variable GITACHE\_ROOT is not set: gitache disabled.

+## Gitache developers

-Last, if you want to experiment with making changes to gitache itself, and want to support both (a gitache submodule being present, or not) you can use the first version but add immediately after the `include(FetchContent)` the following lines:
+Tf you want to experiment with making changes to gitache itself, and want to support both (a gitache submodule being present, or not) you can use the first version above but add immediately after the `include(FetchContent)` the following lines:

     # If a local gitache submodule is present then use that rather than downloading one.